 We offer a 13-mile scenic Snake River rafting trip that takes you down waters just south of Grand Teton National Park.
 This section of the Snake River is considered the premier Bald Eagle habitat in the continental US.
 In addition to eagles, our guests commonly see deer, moose, elk, beaver, osprey, pelicans, and more.

-We also offer very special scenic rafting tours in Grand Teton National Park.
+We also offer very special, scenic Grand Teton National Park tours.
 Within the borders of the park, you will get up close and personal with one of the most beloved mountain ranges in the world.
 In fact, you boat will pass right through the shadows of the Three Tetons.
 In addition to beautiful peaks, you’ll also have plenty of opportunities to see wildlife like elk, mule deer, bald eagles, otters, beavers, and more.

 What You Bring on a Float Trip